Skanyi/bc-11-journal-flask-app/README.md

 3. Run the server python app.py

 # Workflow
-The user can create an account and create journal
+The user can create and account and create journals

 # Icebox
 The feature that I did not manage to implement